 The remedies available for breaching a confidentiality agreement are proportionate to the wrong done.
 A successful claimant in an action for misuse of confidential information is entitled to a percentage of profits that have resulted from the misuse of information, damages and, or an injunction.

-- advice if any of the parties are based outside England and Wales
+- advice if any of the parties are based outside England, Wales and Scotland

-This confidentiality agreement is governed by the law of England and Wales.
+This confidentiality agreement is governed by the law of England and Wales or the law of Scotland.